DifuseHQ/difuse-docs/src/pbx/extensions/softphones.md

 - Support for UDP/TCP or TLS SIP transport protocols.
 - Support for the G.711u and G.711a audio codecs at the very least.
 (We recommend opus if available for better audio quality)
 - Support for STUN, TURN or ICE for NAT traversal if you are behind a NAT.
-- Optional but **highly recommended** support for SRTP for secure audio transmission.
+- Optional but **very highly recommended** support for SRTP for secure audio transmission.

 There are a lot of softphones on the market with only a few supporting the above mentioned functions and protocols in a reliable way.
 The ones that we know work well are: